 Japanese hospitals are in general well equipped: two out of three hospitals including psychiatric and tuberculosis hospitals have whole body CT scan.
-The percent of hospitals that own high-tech medical equipment is: NMR-CT (MRI) 41.1%, angiography 20% and UGI fiber scopes 60% (Health Care Facilities Survey as of October 2011).
-This dissemination of high-tech equipment may be beneficial to patients but may not be favorable in health economics viewpoint.
-Disseminating these high-tech equipment in a cost-effective manner while securing easy access to patients will be difficult but important health policy issues.
+The percent of hospitals that own high-tech medical equipment is: NMR-CT (MRI) 41.1%, angiography 20% and UGI fiber scopes 60% (Health Care Facilities Survey October 2011).
+This dissemination high-tech equipment may be beneficial to patients but may not be favorable in health economics viewpoint.
+Disseminating such hightech equipment in a cost-effective manner while securing easy access to patients will be difficult but important health policy issues.

-Japan's inpatient care is characterized by prolonged length of stay: 36.3 days for all hospital beds (including psychiatric beds) in 2004, longer than any other OECD countries.
+Japan's inpatient care is characterized by prolonged length of stay: 32.0 days for all hospital beds (including psychiatric beds) in 2013, longer than any other OECD countries.
 The ALOS has steadily been declining due to increasing number of nursing homes of the LTC insurance: the latest figure is 20.2 days for acute general beds and 338 days for psychiatric beds.

-Increasing attention is being focused on geriatric long-term hospital beds, which number approximately 383,911 as of 2005.
+Increasing attention is being focused on geriatric long-term hospital beds, which number approximately 339,554 as of 2014.
 As part of the 2006 structural reform, the government announced a plan to reduce the geriatric long-term beds to 150,000 by 2012 with an aim to reduce the already long ALOS.
 To understand the situation, one must understand the peculiar status of geriatric long-term beds.